9 Celebrities Share How They Achieve Perfect Eyebrows

 "I started off overly plucked," Jenna Dewan said in a recent YouTube video.
 "I would make the most-arched brows I could possibly do.
 I wanted to literally look like a Disney villain...I would sit there with the tweezers and pluck, pluck, pluck, pluck.
 It was the thinest line you could make and it was very severe.
 So, I'm terrified of those pictures, but they are out there.
 You can find them."

-Although World of Dance host did some damage to her brows, her story is common.
+Although World of Dance host did some damage to her brows, she's not alone.
 On separate occasions, Jessica Alba and Tori Spelling shared with E!
 News that the brow trends of the 90s left them with thin eyebrows.

 When E!
 News host Sibley Scoles asked Tori about her biggest beauty regret, the star shared, "I shouldn't have plucked my eyebrows so thin in the '90s...No one ever told me the brow would be back, and now the brow is back.
 It's something that when you pluck it's really hard to get back."